life2free/ContactBook_CommandLine/README.md

 ### Usage

 The usage show how to navigate through the application.
 In this application, user can view, create, update, delete the contact.
-In the application, there are some options for user to choice.
+There are some options for user to choice.

 #### View Contact

 There are two options to get the contacts list to view the contact information.

 1. Get all of the contact
-   In this option, user can view all of contacts.
+   Select this option, user can view all of contacts.
 There are two display option.
    - Only list the firstname and lastname
      Only display each contact's full name (consist of first_name and last_name)
    - List all of the information
      Display all of information of each contact, including first_name, last_name, phone, company;
 2. Get contacts by conditions
-   In this option, user can type the first name, last name, phone number or company to search contacts.
+   Select this option, user can type the first name, last name, phone number or company to search contacts.
 The application apply fuzzy search to search contacts from database.

 #### Create Contact

 1. Create a new contact
-   In this option, user can create a new contact.
+   Select this option, user can create a new contact.
 When creating a new contact:
    - The first name and last name are required
    - The phone number can be empty, or must be nine digits with first digit is non-zero
    - User can back to Main Menu by type 'back' before contact be created

 #### Update Contact

 1. Update a contact
-   In this option, user can update a existed contact.
+   Select this option, user can update a existed contact.
 If want to update a existed contact, there are some step:
    1. Get list of contacts by condition
       Type the conditions ( first name, last name, phone number or company ) to get list of contacts
    2. Select a contact from search result
       Select a specific contact which is will be updated
    3. Update the selected contact's information
       Type the new information for the contact.
 When type new information for contact:
    - The new first name and new last name are required
    - The new phone number can be empty, or must be nine digits with first digit is non-zero